-- Take reasonable care of the health and safety of themselves and others while at work; - Cooperate fully in all health and safety-related matters; - Not interfere with or misuse equipment provided for safety; and - Report any unsafe conditions in accordance with Global EHS Policy Manual Safeguarding employee well-being We place a high value on the well-being of our Employees, and are committed to providing a safe working environment to prevent accidents and injury, and to minimize occupational health risks.
-We will work continuously to maximize the physical security of our Employees worldwide, ensuring that our policies and standards are understood, and that training is provided so everyone is aware of the health, safety and security issues and requirements relevant to their work.
+- take reasonable care of the health and safety of themselves and others while at work; - cooperate fully in all health and safety-related matters; - not interfere with or misuse equipment provided for safety; and - report any unsafe conditions in accordance with our Global EHS Policy Manual.

+Safeguarding Employee Well-being

+We place a high value on the well-being of our Employees, and are committed to providing a safe working environment to prevent accidents and injury, and to minimize occupational health risks.

+We will work continuously to maximize the physical security of our Employees worldwide, ensuring that our policies and standards are understood, and that training is provided, so everyone is aware of the health, safety, and security issues and requirements relevant to their work.

+Environment

-Environment We are committed to excellence in environmental management across our business operations and throughout the wider supply chain that we influence.
-What we believe We believe that good environmental management is not only the right thing to do but also makes sound business sense, given how much we depend on natural resources for our products.
-Our Group Environment Policy is based on local and international labor laws, recommended practices and standards4.
+We are committed to excellence in environmental management across our business operations and throughout the wider supply chain that we influence.

+We believe that good environmental management is not only the right thing to do, but also makes sound business sense given how much we depend on natural resources for our products.

+Our Group Environment Policy Statement is based on local and international labor laws, recommended practices and standards4.

 We comply with all applicable environmental laws and regulations.

 4 ISO Environmental Management System 14001.

+Protecting the Environment

-Protecting the environment Group Companies must:
+Group Companies must:

-Adopt environmental procedures consistent with our Group Environment Policy and our Global EHS Policy Manual or national law (whichever is the higher) Group Employees are encouraged to contribute to our environmental management efforts by: - Understanding their personal environmental impact and identify opportunities to use resources responsibly; - Ensuring they are familiar and comply with all environmental laws and regulations and our Global EHS Policy Manual; - Ensuring that our suppliers and partners comply with the minimum standards for environmental sustainability set out in our Supplier Code of Conduct; and - Reporting any nonconformances in accordance with the Global EHS Policy Manual All Employees are encouraged to undertake the Environmental Sustainability Foundation Programme, available on our employee learning platform, the GRID.
+adopt environmental procedures consistent with our Group Environment Policy and our Global EHS Policy Manual or national law (whichever is the most stringent).

+Group Employees are encouraged to contribute to our environmental management programmes by:

+- understanding their personal environmental impact, identifying opportunities to use resources responsibly, and supporting the achievement of BAT's environmental objectives; - ensuring they are familiar and comply with all environmental laws and regulations and our Global EHS Policy Manual; - ensuring that our Suppliers and partners comply with the minimum standards for environmental sustainability set out in our Supplier Code of Conduct; and - reporting any non-conformances in accordance with the Global EHS Policy Manual.